6 Steps To Jumpstart Your Retirement Journey!

 5. Do your homework.

 Consider what type of accounts to deposit your retirement savings into.
-Your employer may offer a retirement plan such as a 401K, 403B, or SEP-IRA and match your contributions up to a certain percentage.
-The most important consideration here is to take advantage of any employer benefits such as matching your contributions up to a certain percentage.
-Find out if your employer offers a match and contribute at least enough to maximize that benefit.
+Your employer may offer a retirement plan such as a 401K, 403B, or SEP-IRA and match your contributions up to a predetermined percentage.
+Find out if your employer offers a match and when at all possible contribute at least enough to maximize that benefit.

 Individual Retirement Arrangements (IRAs) are also an option, and you can open one anytime through financial institutions or financial services providers.
 There are several different IRAs including the most common: Roth and Traditional.
 Roth IRAs can be withdrawn at anytime without penalty and are tax-free.
 Traditional IRAs may be tax-deductible and your earnings grow tax-deferred until you start making withdrawals.
 You’ll need to determine which is best for you — or maybe a combination of both.
 The IRS has put together a great comparison tool to understand the differences between the two accounts and decide which may be better for you.